powerpak/pathospot-visualize/README.md

 <a href="https://pathospot.org/heatmap.php?db=outbreak_MRSA-orange_deID.2019-10-20.parsnp&filter=clustersOnly&snps=15&range=0.0|1.0" target="_blank"><img src="https://pathospot.org/images/screenshot-heatmap.png" width="600px"/></a>

 The main area is a clustered heatmap of pairwise genome-to-genome distances.
 Any pairs falling underneath the *similarity threshold* (controlled by the slider at top right) light up as colored blocks along the diagonal.
 Colors are arbitrarily assigned (a color legend is seen next to *8 clusters detected*), and these delineate clusters suspicious for transmission at your chosen threshold.
 Pairs of genomes from the same patient are depicted as open squares, while the remainder are filled.
+You can hover over a square to see details in a tooltip, and if you click, links are provided including _Explore this cluster_ which takes you to the [dendro-timeline](#dendro-timelinephp).

 <img src="https://pathospot.org/images/screenshot-histo.png" width="300px"/>